See something we could improve on this page? Give website feedback.

 What is the definition of "major renovation" in affordable housing, and what is eligible for PCEF and what is not?
 What is the scale for renovation projects?

-For the purposes of PCEF programs that invest in regulated multi-family affordable housing, "major redevelopment" means that the work being done to the housing in question is significant enough to require refinancing.
+For the purposes of PCEF programs that invest in regulated multi-unit affordable housing, "major redevelopment" means that the work being done to the housing in question is significant enough to require refinancing.
 Refer to the energy efficiency and renewable energy resources page for your building type to determine what is eligible for PCEF funding.

 Community solar interconnection process can take many months.
 Is there any work within the utility side to expedite these applications?